exyi/anyexec2C/README.md

 # AnyExec2C

 This is a simple program used wrap any executable into some source code.
 When the resulting source is compiled and run, it acts as a bootstrap stage.
 It unpacks the executable from within itself, dumps it to disk and runs it afterwards via Unix `exec` syscall.
-Historically, main target language has been C. As of now, also C# is supported as a target language.
+Historically, main target language has been C. As of now, also C# and Python3 are supported as a target language.

 ## Purpose